 Central centrifugal cicatricial alopecia, a type of scarring alopecia, may cause crown hair breakage, particularly in women with Black hair types [2].

 If you’re unsure whether your crown hair thinning is breakage or true hair loss, speak to a hair loss specialist for a diagnosis.
-They can reveal the underlying cause of your hair problems and help you find the right treatment.
+They can reveal the underlying cause of your hair problems and help you find the right treatment to restore hair health.

 While hair breakage is much more likely to be caused by harsh styling, it’s possible that certain health conditions can make your hair more prone to breakage.